RomanRoscoe2027/ChessAI/README.md

-# ChessAI — Demo README

-This repository contains a small C++ chess engine and a minimal CLI demo.
-This README explains how to build and run the demo using CMake, how to run a quick single-file compile.

-Quick summary
 # ChessAI (main)

 This repository contains a small C++ chess engine and a minimal command-line interface (CLI) implemented in `main`.
 This README explains how the code is organised, what the current build produces, how to run the CLI, and how to play with the current functionality on the `main` branch.